-The macOS or Mac OS is an operating system that was designed for the Apple Macintosh computer.
-It was developed by Apple Inc., who also created the Apple I, as well as a number of other more modern products including the iPod, iPhone, and iPad.
-The main competition to the macOS is the Windows operating system, the most popular OS by a large margin.
+macOS is an operating system designed for the Apple Macintosh computer.
+It was developed by Apple, who also created the Apple I and other more modern products, including the iPod, iPhone, and iPad.
+The main competition to the macOS is the Windows operating system.

-Note: The macOS only runs on Apple Desktop and Laptop computers.
+The macOS only runs on Apple desktop and laptop computers.
 The iPod, iPhone, and iPad use a different operating system known as iOS.